 We can see from the specs sheet that Vivo has tried to compile an ideal budget phone, but can it stand out amongst the highly saturated smartphone market?
 Let’s find out in our detailed review.

-Vivo Y series has homogenous design language, which can be seen in all of its recent smartphones, including the new Vivo Y15.
+Vivo Y series has a homogenous design language, which can be seen in its recent smartphones, including the new Vivo Y15.
 It is an all-plastic phone which comes with a glossy finish at the back.

-Vivo Y15 is a perfectly sized device, neither too big or small, but the thickness of the phone (8.9mm) makes it challenging to use it with one hand.
+Vivo Y15 is a perfectly sized device, neither too big nor small, but the phone’s thickness (8.9mm) makes it challenging to use it with one hand.

-You can find the power button and volume rockers on the right side of the phone while the SIM slot rests on the left side.
+You can find the power button and volume rockers on the phone’s right side while the SIM slot rests on the left side.
 The bottom of the device houses a MicroUSB charging port, headphone jack, and a speaker grill.

-We were quite disappointed to see the absence of headphones in the box, an accessory which has started to appear in entry-level phones like Honor 8S.
+We were pretty disappointed to see the absence of earphones in the box, an accessory that even comes with budget Honor 8S.

 Vivo Y15 is a fingerprint magnet and is prone to get scratches easily; thus, we recommend using the company-provided back cover, which is quite sturdy and can protect the phone in case of accidental fall.

 Vivo Y15 comes with 6.35 inches of IPS LCD and 720 x 1544 pixels of screen resolution.
-Almost all the Vivo Y series smartphones, including Y17, come with 720p screen resolution, which is quite a disappointment especially when many budget phones like Xiaomi Redmi Note 7, Vivo V9, Tecno Camon CX, Xiaomi Mi A1 are offering 1080 x 1920 pixels of the screen resolution to their users.
+Almost all the Vivo Y series smartphones, including Y17, come with a 720p screen resolution.
+It is quite a disappointment, especially when budget phones like Xiaomi Redmi Note 7, Vivo V9, Tecno Camon CX, Xiaomi Mi A1 offer 1080 x 1920 pixels resolution.

 If you can look past the disheartening 720p resolution, you will notice that the phone’s screen is large enough to enjoy consuming multimedia on the device.